 “For me, personally, looking at that for me would be enough to go, ‘Bloody hell, I need to change something there’” (Greg, Mobile).

-Furthermore, regardless of their prior alcohol attitudes and consumption behaviours, all participants indicated the adverse effects were much worse than expected, which logically therefore, also further explains their strongly aversive reactions to the images.
+Furthermore, regardless of their prior alcohol attitudes and consumption behaviours, all participants indicated the adverse effects were much worse than expected, which logically therefore, also further explains their strongly aversive reactions to the images:

 “I mean, I knew the effects of alcohol were bad, erm, but this just shows just how bad they can be.
 So it's, it's worse than I expected” (Joe, Laptop).

-Notably, in indication of self-efficacy, all participants considered their alcohol consumption behaviours, and the resultant effects, to be completely their personal responsibility, and under their control.
+Notably, in indication of self-efficacy, all participants considered their alcohol consumption behaviours, and the resultant effects, to be completely their personal responsibility, and under their control:

 “I guess a part of me was almost expecting that you're not always going to look great no matter what you consume.
 But, knowing that I, I don’t, that I don’t consume that much anyway that I, I know 100% I’m definitely going to stay away from that level of consumption anyway.
 Solidified it” (Andrei, Mobile).

+Jake talked about personal responsibility in terms of how he was in control of whether he would be impacted by the ageing effects of alcohol in the future, saying it is “all down to me”, emphasising how he felt it was his responsibility alone:

 “Yeah, I mean it's, it's all down to me if that happened or didn't happen” (Jake, Laptop).

-This acceptance of personal responsibility - plus reappraisal and risk assessment, and the apparent attitudinal change - importantly also converted into expressed motivations and intentions to adopt healthier consumption behaviours, or, provided reinforcement to maintain already low intake.
+This acceptance of personal responsibility - plus reappraisal and risk assessment, and the apparent attitudinal change - importantly also converted into expressed motivations and intentions to adopt healthier consumption behaviours, or, provided reinforcement to maintain already low intake:

 “I feel that the intervention has just reinforced that, and furthered that, negative feeling around alcohol because it shows that actually, the external effects of alcohol are worse than what I had anticipated” (Joe, Laptop).

 For some participants, on further reflection, even the much lesser potential negative appearance and health effects of moderate consumption, were too severe, and so motivations to cease consumption entirely, were elicited and disclosed.
+For instance, Axel and Greg report that they may now decide to stop drinking alcohol altogether; potentially life-changing responses to the intervention:

 “Looking at the effects of this, through the intervention, it does kind of, like, makes me want to like stop drinking.
 I don't really drink a lot, I would say like a few every month or so.
 But this made me probably want to stop like, as a whole” (Axel, Laptop).